trans-travel/trans-travel/us/ny.md

 require identification documentation changes, and some organizations or agencies may not fully recognize these changes.

-New York is not a "sanctuary state" for trans medical care.
-However, trans medical care is not considered abuse and is not banned.
-In addition, New York City has issued a limited-scope sanctuary executive order.
+New York is a "sanctuary state" for adults and kids receiving trans medical care.

 ## Non-discrimination Law